Thomas Telford: Ellesmere Canal

 The same period also saw Telford involved in the design and construction of the Shrewsbury Canal.
 When the original engineer, Josiah Clowes, died in 1795, Telford succeeded him.
 One of Telford's achievements on this project was the design of Longdon-on-Tern Aqueduct, the cast-iron aqueduct at Longdon-on-Tern, pre-dating that at Pontcysyllte, and substantially bigger than the UK's first cast-iron aqueduct, built by Benjamin Outram on the Derby Canal just months earlier.
 The aqueduct is no longer in use, but is preserved as a distinctive piece of canal engineering.

-The Ellesmere Canal was left uncompleted in 1805 because it failed to generate the revenues needed to finance the connecting sections to Chester and Shrewbury.
+The Ellesmere Canal was left uncompleted in 1805 because it failed to generate the revenues needed to finance the connecting sections to Chester and Shrewsbury.
 However, alongside his canal responsibilities, Telford's reputation as a civil engineer meant he was constantly consulted on numerous other projects.
 These included water supply works for Liverpool, improvements to London's docklands and the rebuilding of London Bridge (c.
 1800).

 Most notably (and again William Pulteney was influential), in 1801 Telford devised a master plan to improve communications in the Highlands of Scotland, a massive project that was to last some 20 years.
 It included the building of the Caledonian Canal along the Great Glen and redesign of sections of the Crinan Canal, some 920 mi of new roads, over a thousand new bridges (including the Craigellachie Bridge), numerous harbour improvements (including works at Aberdeen, Dundee, Peterhead, Wick, Portmahomack and Banff), and 32 new churches.

 Telford also undertook highway works in the Scottish Lowlands, including 184 mi of new roads and numerous bridges, ranging from a 112 ft (34 m) span stone bridge across the Dee at Tongueland in Kirkcudbright (1805–06) to the 129 ft (39 m) tall Cartland Crags bridge near Lanark (1822).

 In 1809, Telford was tasked with improving the Howth Road in Dublin, to connect the new harbour at Howth to the city of Dublin as part of wider plan to improve communication between Dublin and London.
 The milestones that are a feature of this route from Howth to the GPO on O'Connell Street still mark the route.
 He also drafted the first design of the Ulster Canal.
 Irish engineer, William Dargan, was trained by Telford.

 Telford was consulted in 1806 by the King of Sweden about the construction of a canal between Gothenburg and Stockholm.
 His plans were adopted and construction of the Göta Canal began in 1810.
 Telford travelled to Sweden at that time to oversee some of the more important initial excavations.

 Many of Telford's projects were undertaken due to his role as a member of the Exchequer Bill Loan Commission, an organ set up under the Public Works Loans Act 1817 (57 Geo.
 3. c.
 34), to help finance public work projects that would generate employment.